Sourdough Starter Troubleshooting - Let's Fix Your Sourdough!

 The more active starter made a loaf that was miles better than the previous attempt.

 If you are not seeing enough or any activity in your sourdough starter there's a few tricks you can follow to get it pumping.
-I've written an entire post dedicated to the topic of getting more bubbles in a starter.
+I've written an entire post dedicated to the topic of sourdough starter not bubbling.

 Using the fridge during sourdough bulk fermentation